snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

 ### Validations

-- `scenario.event.source`: If provided it should match a valid and existing Iglu URI
+- `spec.event.source`: If provided it should match a valid and existing Iglu URI
-- `scenario.name`: It validates that the `scenario.name` of a tracking scenario is unique within the data structure context, inferred from the source data structure `scenario.event.source` if provided
+- `spec.name`: It validates that the `spec.name` of an event specification is unique within the data structure context, inferred from the source data structure `spec.event.source` if provided
-- `scenario.version`: If provided should be equal or greater than zero
+- `spec.version`: If provided should be equal or greater than zero
-- `scenario.status`: If provided should match one of `draft`, `published` or `deprecated`
+- `spec.status`: If provided should match one of `draft`, `published` or `deprecated`
-- `scenario.entities`: If provided it will validate that the entities, `scenario.entities.tracked` and `scenario.entities.enriched`, are not duplicated and that they exist
+- `spec.entities`: If provided it will validate that the entities, `spec.entities.tracked` and `spec.entities.enriched`, are not duplicated and that they exist
-- `scneario.dataProductId`: If provided it will validate that the data products exists.
+- `spec.dataProductId`: If provided it will validate that the data products exists.
 (Coming soon)

 :::info
 This endpoint will trigger [**compatibility checking**](#compatibility-checks) if `event.source` and `event.schema` are defined.
 :::

-## Editing a Tracking Scenario
+## Editing an Event Specification

-Use this request to edit a tracking scenario within an organization.
+Use this request to edit an event specification within an organization.
 The format of the request and response is the same as during creation.

-The `organizationId` and `scenarioId` parameters are required.
+The `organizationId` and `eventSpecId` parameters are required.

-`PUT /api/msc/v1/organizations/{organizationId}/tracking-scenarios/v2/{scenarioId}`
+`PUT /api/msc/v1/organizations/{organizationId}/event-specs/v1/{eventSpecId}`

-### Publishing a Tracking Scenario
+### Publishing an Event Specification

-When editing a scenario, it can be published by setting the `status` to `published`.
-Currently, this will indicate to the tracking scenario consumers (for instance, front-end developers) that the tracking design is ready to be implemented or consumed.
+When editing an event specification, it can be published by setting the `status` to `published`.
+Currently, this will indicate to the event specification consumers (for instance, front-end developers) that the tracking design is ready to be implemented or consumed.

-By default, when a tracking scenario is created and no value is provided for `scenario.status`, it will be set to `draft`.
-With this, we suggest a tracking scenario lifecycle that we recommend following, but we allow a certain degree of flexibility to accommodate unique customer use cases.
+By default, when an event specification is created and no value is provided for `spec.status`, it will be set to `draft`.
+With this, we suggest an event specification lifecycle that we recommend following, but we allow a certain degree of flexibility to accommodate unique customer use cases.
 Here is the suggested lifecycle:

 ```mermaid
 graph LR